MarcoSero/lifeofadev.eu/README.md

 - Admin panel to manage posts and users
 - HTML and CSS
 - Syntax Highlighting
+- Pagination with asynchronous loading

 ## TODO:

 - Functional and integration tests
 - Image uploading (preferably with JQuery)
-- Social spamming to promote it :D